cmac994/spo_anon/README.md

 - [*Anonymization of Point Location Data*](https://nbviewer.jupyter.org/github/cmac994/spo_anon/blob/master/example_notebooks/SPO_Anonymization_Point_Data.ipynb)
-   - This notebook provides a walkthrough of the anonymization methodology outlined in section 3 of McNicholas and Mass (2021a) using the publicly accessible geowalla and brightkite datasets (Cho et al., 2011) which contain the location of “check-ins” left by users of the social networks of the same name.
+   - This notebook provides a walkthrough of the anonymization methodology outlined in section 3 of McNicholas and Mass (2021a) using the publicly accessible geowalla and brightkite datasets ([Cho et al., 2011](https://cs.stanford.edu/people/jure/pubs/mobile-kdd11.pdf)) which contain the location of “check-ins” left by users of the social networks of the same name.

 - [*Anonymization of Mobile Location Data*](https://nbviewer.jupyter.org/github/cmac994/spo_anon/blob/master/example_notebooks/SPO_Anonymization_Mobile_Data.ipynb)
    - This notebook provides a walkthrough of the anonymization methodology outlined in section 3 of McNicholas and Mass (2021a) using the publicly accessible T-Drive dataset
-   (Yuan et al., 2010) from Microsoft Research, which contains GPS traces of taxicabs in Beijing.
+   ([Yuan et al., 2010](https://doi.org/10.1145/1869790.1869807)) from Microsoft Research, which contains GPS traces of taxicabs in Beijing.

-Outline of Notebooks:
+*Notebooks Outline*
   - Plot distribution of crowdsourced location data
   - Anonymize location data by combining Geo-Indistinguishability (Andres et al., 2013) and K-Anonymity (Samarati and Sweeny, 1998)
   - Display location data at each stage of anonymization (similar to Fig. 3; McNicholas and Mass, 2021a)